Three-dimensional quantum anomalous Hall effect in Weyl semimetals

-Since the transport in each Hall bar configuration is entirely dominated by involved boundary states, the transport behavior can be analyzed qualitatively from the edge picture.
-As shown in Fig.~\ref{fig3}a, when the current is applied along $x$ direction, only the chiral surface states contribute to the transport.
-If the transverse leads are attached along $y$ direction (top panel), the Hall resistance $R_{xy}^z$ is anticipated to be quantized to $h/e^2$ while the longitudinal resistance $R_{xx}^z$ is zero when $E_f$ lies inside the inverted band gap.
-However, if the transverse leads are attached along $z$ direction (bottom panel), since the $x$-$y$ surface are largely gaped, the longitudinal resistance $R_{xx}^y$ is generally large but unquantized while the Hall resistance $R_{xz}^y$ is vanishing because of the absence of transport channel.
-When the applied current becomes parallel to $y$ direction, the transport in this case is dominated by the Fermi energy dependent chiral hinge states as illustrated in Fig.~\ref{fig3}b.
-If the transverse leads are attached along $x$ direction (top panel), although the hinge states move from one pair of diagonal hinges on the cross section to the other pair when $E_f$ varies across the charge neutral point at $E=0$, the Hall resistance $R_{yx}^z$ remains quantized to $h/e^2$ with a vanishing longitudinal resistance $R_{yy}^z$ since the chirality persists.
-On the contrary, if the transverse leads are attached along $z$ direction (bottom panel), because the chirality of the chiral hinge states flips, $R_{yz}^x$ switches between $\pm h/e^2$ during the manipulation of $E_f$.
-Finally, when the current is applied along $z$ direction (Fig.~\ref{fig3}c), the transport is dominated by the Fermi energy dependent chiral surface states, whose chirality also flips when adjusting the Fermi energy.
-Therefore, $R_{zy}^x$ switches between $\pm h/e^2$ with $R_{zz}^x=0$ (top panel) when tuning $E_f$ across the charge neutral point whereas $R_{zx}^y$ is by contrast zero with a large but unquantized $R_{zz}^y$ (bottom panel).
-As shown in Figs.~\ref{fig3}d-f, the numerical results obtained by using the Landauer-B\"uttiker theory (Supplementary Note 3) agree remarkably well with above analysis based on involved boundary states.
-Meanwhile, the quantized Hall resistance and the vanishing longitudinal resistance are robust against relatively strong Anderson disorders\upcite{halperin1982quantized}, reaffirming the topological nature of this 3D QAHE.
+Since the transport in each Hall bar configuration is entirely dominated by involved boundary states, the transport behavior can be obtained from the edge picture.
+As shown in Fig.~\ref{fig2}a, when the current is applied along $x$ direction, only the chiral {\textit{surface}} states contribute to the transport.
+If the transverse leads are attached along $y$ direction (top panel), the Hall resistance $R_{\text{xy}}^{\text{z}}$ is anticipated to be quantized to $h/e^2$ while the longitudinal resistance $R_{\text{xx}}^{\text{z}}$ is zero when $E_{\text{f}}$ lies inside the inverted band gap.
+However, if the transverse leads are attached along $z$ direction (bottom panel), the system should exhibit an insulating behavior with a large $R_{\text{xx}}^{\text{y}}$ and a vanishing $R_{\text{xz}}^{\text{y}}$.
+When the applied current becomes parallel to $y$ direction, the transport in this case is dominated by the Fermi energy dependent chiral {\textit{hinge}} states as illustrated in Fig.~\ref{fig2}b.
+If the transverse leads are attached along $x$ direction (top panel), although the hinge states move from one pair of diagonal hinges on the cross section to the other pair when $E_{\text{f}}$ varies across $E=0$, the Hall resistance $R_{\text{yx}}^{\text{z}}$ remains quantized to $h/e^2$ with a vanishing longitudinal resistance $R_{\text{yy}}^{\text{z}}$ since the chirality on $x$-$y$ plane persists.
+On the contrary, if the transverse leads are attached along $z$ direction (bottom panel), because the chirality of the hinge states on $y$-$z$ plane flips, $R_{\text{yz}}^{\text{x}}$ switches between $\pm h/e^2$ during the manipulation of $E_{\text{f}}$.
+Finally, when the current is applied along $z$ direction (Fig.~\ref{fig2}c), the transport is dominated by the Fermi energy dependent chiral {\textit{surface}} states { if the transverse leads are attached along $y$-direction (bottom panel)}, whose chirality on $y$-$z$ plane also flips when adjusting the Fermi energy.
+Therefore, $R_{\text{zy}}^{\text{x}}$ switches between $\pm h/e^2$ with $R_{\text{zz}}^{\text{x}}=0$ (bottom panel) when tuning $E_{\text{f}}$ across $E=0$ whereas $R_{\text{zx}}^{\text{y}}$ is by contrast zero with a large but unquantized $R_{\text{zz}}^{\text{y}}$ (top panel).
+Our numerical simulations (Fig.~\ref{fig2}d-f) by using the Landauer-B\"uttiker theory (Supplementary Note 3) agree remarkably well with above analysis.
+Meanwhile, we also confirm that the quantized Hall resistance and the vanishing longitudinal resistance are robust against Anderson disorders, reaffirming the topological nature of this 3D QAHE.
+Furthermore, we also find highly quantized Chern number state (Supplementary Note 1 and 7).